HualaoJun/TRAE-Test-repository/README.md

 # TRAE-Test-repository
 for hualao and dy.
-need python environment.
-after python, install selenium from pip. paste the command below into the terminal after you installed python:
+With course_autoplayer.py,you can automatically play online courses sequently. need python environment. after python, install selenium from pip. paste the command below into the terminal after you installed python: